thecoolguy62aws/syntactical/README.md

 ### What is Syntactical?

-Syntactical is not *really* a programming language; it's a transpiler.
-It transpiles this "pretend" langauge to Python, then runs it.
+Syntactical is a programming language made with Python, that is meant to be like Python, but with better syntax.

 ### Documentation